 What do students learn?

-In ALL of our classes, workshops and camps (whether face-to-face or online) our focus is on having fun and building students’ confidence.
+In ALL of my classes, workshops and camps (whether face-to-face or online) my focus is on having fun and building students’ confidence.

-We PRACTICE the key skills in writing fiction.
+In class students PRACTICE the key skills in writing fiction.
 These skills are honed and developed over time.
-They takes practice and repetition to develop.
+They take practice and repetition to develop.
 The more a student revises these skills, the more confident and fluent their writing becomes.
 Skills are revisited every term, building and developing on what has gone before.